pyepics/epicsapps/doc/index.rst

     time-series of a handful of PV values into plain text files in a folder in a manner that can be easily reviewed.

+  * :ref:`ionchamber`: A non-GUI application to read Ion Chamber voltages and compute X-ray fluxes and write these back to Epics PVs.

   * *Sample Microscope*: A GSECARS-specific GUI for moving a set of motors for a sample stage, grabbing microscope images from a webcam, and saving named positions.